-Members of staff will always be on duty in the reading room to help with enquiries about the catalogues and to help direct individual visitors to particular research material.
+Members of staff will always be on duty in the reading room to help with enquiries about the collections and to help direct individual visitors to particular research material.
 We aim to respond to enquiries by telephone, letter and email within one week.
-Staff will provide basic information on our holdings free of charge but consideration will be given to a more extensive chargeable research service.
+Staff will provide basic information on our holdings free of charge and a research service is available for people who wish us to undertake more in-depth searches into the collections.